brianchitester/Pergamon/docs/Technical Design.md

 - ACTIONS:
 - ***
 - - Scaffold layout using Tailwind
-- - Add a dropdown filter for genre and language
+- - Add a dropdown filter for tags and language
 - - Add a text input for keyword search
 - - Open Goodreads link in new tab
 - - Optional: Add download JSON button